You Never Knew These Fun Facts About Boulder’s Famous Flatirons

-In 1953, Dale Johnson (Geol’54) climbed the third peak on roller skates using ropes and belays.
+- In 1953, Dale Johnson climbed the third peak on roller skates using ropes and belays.

-A white “CU” was painted on the side of the third flatiron until the city painted over it in 1980: It is still visible to keen-eyed observers.
+- A white “CU” was painted on the side of the third flatiron until the city painted over it in 1980.
+For those with particularly sharp eyes, it can still be seen.

 The Flatirons are a group of flatiron rock formations in the western United States, in Boulder, Colorado.
 The term “The Flatirons” sometimes refers to the five large, numbered Flatirons that run from north to south (First through Fifth, respectively) along the east slope of Green Mountain (elevation 8,148 ft or 2,484 m).
 There are numerous other named Flatirons on the southern part of Green Mountain, Bear Peak, and in the surrounding foothills.